 Moving to accommodation

-If you are moving into our on-campus accommodation, you can find out what you need to do before you check in and how to collect your keys right here.
+If you're moving into our on-campus accommodation, we're here to help you get ready before check-in.
+Discover what you need to do and how and when to collect your keys.

 - Once you have accepted your offer of accommodation you will receive an email asking you to book an arrival slot along with clear instructions about how the process will work.

-How to collect your keys and move in
+How to collect your room keys and move in

-You’re moving in!
-Follow these steps to pick up your keys for your campus accommodation.
+Follow these steps to pick up your room keys.

 - Make sure you have a confirmed booking slot for your arrival.
 You will need to arrive at your allocated booking slot.
 This will avoid long waiting times or even a wasted journey.